vboussange/EvoId.jl/docs/src/dev/notes.md

 # Developping the code
-I recommend to first clone your branch in the directory you like best, and then to To develop, you can
+I recommend to first clone your branch in the directory you like best, and then to develop, you can
 ```julia
 using Pkg
 Pkg.dev("path_to_EvoId_dir")